syntasso/workshop/installing-a-promise/README.md

 jenkins-operator-7886c47f9c-zschr   1/1     Running   0          10m
 ```

+Congratulations!
+You have successfully requested and created an on-demand instance of Jenkins from your platform.

-### <a name="use-instance"></a>Use your Jenkins instance
+## <a name="use-instance"></a>Use your Jenkins instance

-You can access the Jenkins UI in a browser.

-Kubernetes allows you to port forward a service inside the cluster to a local port on your host computer.
-When doing this, it keeps the connection open and means you won't be able to use the same terminal for any other commands.
-Therefore, open a new terminal and use the following command to gain browser access to the Jenkins UI
+Access the Jenkins UI in a browser to ensure the instance is working.
+Before you can do this, you must port forward from within the Kubernetes cluster to a local port on your computer.

+⚠️ **Note:** Running the `port-forward` command is continuous&mdash;as long as the command is running, the connection stays open.<br/>
+_**Open a new terminal to request the port forward**_.
 ```console
 kubectl --context kind-worker port-forward jenkins-example 8080:8080
 ```
 <br>

-Navigate to http://localhost:8080 and login with the credentials you copy from the below commands.
+Navigate to http://localhost:8080 and log in with the credentials you copy from the below commands.
 <br>

 Copy and paste the Jenkins username into the login page